 1- Keep your hands warm

 A good pair of mittens is a must!
 If you like to sew, these upcycled mittens are quite easy to make using an old wool sweater.
-They are snugly, toasty warm and make great Christmas gifts.
-The PDF pattern includes adult sizes XS, S, M, L, XL, XXL and child size large.
+They are snug, toasty warm, and make great Christmas gifts.
+The PDF pattern includes adult sizes XS, S, M, L, XL, XXL, and child-size large.
 It also comes in infant and child sizes.

-Detailed measuring guide comes with pattern to make sure you sew up the right size!
-You can get the patterns here on my website, Etsy or Craftsy.
+A detailed measuring guide comes with a pattern to make sure you sew up the right size!
+You can get the patterns here in my Etsy shop

 Pop these little hand warmers in the microwave for 30-40 seconds and place them in your coat pockets and you’re good to go.
 They are a great thing to send your kids off to school with, or on the ski slope.
 VERY easy to make!
 The free sewing tutorial can be found HERE.